 The goal of the 2026 midterms is to elect candidates who publicly and specifically support the transition plan to as many state legislatures as possible, as well as to the U.S. House and Senate.

-The Platform Accountability Corporation: This nonprofit is established before the first election cycle.
-Its sole legal purpose is to hold platform commitments enforceable under contract law, which remains in force under the current legal system regardless of any future constitutional changes.
-The corporation’s formation documents, finances, officers, and every contract it holds are published on the website in full.
-It cannot be dissolved, and its assets cannot be redirected, without a public vote of all signed contract parties.
-Its only function is enforcement — it does not endorse candidates, spend on campaigns, or take political positions.
+The Platform Accountability Corporation: This nonprofit is set up before the first election cycle.
+Its only legal purpose is to make candidate commitments legally binding and enforceable — contract law is still in force under the current legal system regardless of any future constitutional changes.
+The organization’s founding documents, finances, officers, and every contract it holds are published on the website in full.
+It cannot be shut down, and its money cannot be redirected, without a public vote of all parties who signed contracts with it.
+Its only job is enforcement — it does not endorse candidates, spend money on campaigns, or take political positions.

-How the PAC is founded: The founders of this movement — likely a combination of lawyers, accountants, and technical staff who came together in common cause — file the articles of incorporation publicly and disclose all founding members by name.
+How the PAC is founded: The founders of this movement — likely a mix of lawyers, accountants, and technical staff who came together for this purpose — file the organization’s founding papers publicly and disclose all founding members by name.
 Every founder’s prior involvement in the movement is documented on the website.
-That record of who built this, when, and how is public and permanent; it is the primary basis on which anyone can judge whether the founders’ motivations are what they claim.
+That record of who built this, when, and how is public and permanent.
+It is the main basis on which anyone can judge whether the founders' motivations are what they claim.

-Once the articles are filed, the founders immediately publish an open call for board applications.
-Any citizen who has never held elected office, has no financial relationship with any candidate, and has no organizational role in the movement may apply.
-The governing board is selected by public lottery from qualified applicants, with the draw livestreamed.
-The board holds all governance authority.
-Once seated, the board receives full operational control — including the website, domain, hosting credentials, financial accounts, and all contracts.
+Once the founding papers are filed, the founders immediately publish an open call for board applications.
+Any citizen who has never held elected office, has no financial relationship with any candidate, and has no role in the movement may apply.
+The governing board is selected by public lottery from eligible applicants, with the draw livestreamed.
+The board holds all decision-making authority.
+Once seated, the board receives full control — including the website, the domain name, server access, financial accounts, and all contracts.

-Founders as employees, not governors: Gutting institutional knowledge at the moment of handover would undermine the organization the board is taking over.
-Founders whose knowledge is necessary for continuity may be retained as employees of the PAC, serving at the discretion of the board or its appointed chief officer.
-They can be kept, reassigned, or dismissed at any time.
-They hold no governance authority.
+Founders as employees, not decision-makers: Handing off all control at once and losing all the knowledge built up along the way would hurt the organization the board is inheriting.
+Founders whose knowledge is needed for continuity may stay on as employees of the PAC, serving at the discretion of the board or its appointed chief officer.
+They can be kept, reassigned, or let go at any time.
+They hold no decision-making authority.
 This structure means the people who built the movement remain useful to it without controlling it.

-Website control and the bootstrap problem: Before the Platform Accountability Corporation exists, the website is operated by the founders of this movement.
+Website control and the startup problem: Before the Platform Accountability Corporation exists, the website is run by the founders of this movement.
 This is an honest limitation: someone has to build it first.
-The founders are publicly identified by name on the website from day one — there are no anonymous administrators.
-Once the PAC is established (see below), operational control of the website, the domain, and all hosting infrastructure transfers to the PAC board.
-The founders retain no administrative access after that transfer, which is documented and published.
-All primary records are simultaneously archived with at least three independent institutions — universities, public libraries, or civic organizations — with no organizational relationship to the movement.
-Those institutions publish their own independent copies.
-Any discrepancy between versions is detectable by anyone.
+The founders are identified by name on the website from day one — there are no anonymous administrators.
+Once the PAC is established (see below), control of the website, the domain name, and all hosting infrastructure passes to the PAC board.
+The founders lose all access after that handover, which is documented and published.
+All primary records are simultaneously stored with at least three independent institutions — universities, public libraries, or civic organizations — with no connection to this movement.
+Those institutions publish their own copies.
+Any differences between versions are detectable by anyone.

-The PAC’s sunset: The Platform Accountability Corporation is a transitional instrument, not a permanent institution.
-Its dissolution is triggered by whichever comes first: successful ratification of a new constitution, or December 31, 2034.
-Once triggered, the PAC has one year to wind down — closing contracts, completing its financial audit, and transferring the full historical record of its decisions, contracts, and finances to permanent public archival custody.
-If no enforcement actions are pending at the end of that year, it dissolves.
-If active enforcement proceedings exist — against candidates or delegates who breached their contracts — the PAC remains open only as long as necessary to resolve those specific actions and collect any penalties owed.
-Once the last enforcement action is closed, dissolution is immediate.
-No board member, founder, or employee benefits financially from the dissolution.
+The PAC’s end date: The Platform Accountability Corporation is a temporary organization, not a permanent one.
+It closes down when whichever of these comes first: the new constitution is successfully ratified, or December 31, 2034.
+Once that trigger is hit, the PAC has one year to wrap up — closing contracts, finishing its financial review, and handing the full historical record of its decisions, contracts, and finances over to permanent public storage.
+If no active legal cases are pending at the end of that year, it closes.
+If active legal cases exist — against candidates or delegates who broke their contracts — the PAC stays open only as long as needed to resolve those cases and collect any penalties owed.
+Once the last case is closed, it shuts down immediately.
+No board member, founder, or employee benefits financially from the shutdown.

 Round 2 — 2028 Presidential and Congressional Elections